This 3-minute video explains why history rarely repeats itself in investing (although the media may pull the wool over your eyes)

 3. Do index funds perform better during a bear market?
 (5 formidable facts that prove passive investors will always win) [Blog]

-Whether a bear or bull market, one investment approach always wins.
+Whether a bear or bull market, one investment management approach always wins.

 Why, then, do we hear conflicting arguments from fund managers, pundits and the media?

 ‘It is difficult to get a man to understand something, when his salary depends on his not understanding it.’

 For a simpler, smarter and more rewarding way to invest, get in touch.

 What others call ‘boring’ – we call liberating.

 More patience, discipline and time in the markets means more freedom to enjoy life.